GoogleCloudPlatform/active-assist/remora-project-cleaner/README.md

 ### General description

 Remora uses a Service Account to run workflows on a schedule (for example, every two weeks).
 Those workflows interact with the Recommendar API to discover unused projects in the organization.
-Workflows then identify the owners of those projects and send them an email.
+Workflows then identify the owners of those projects and send them an notification.

 Remora sends an email every time it runs, up to a maximum of three emails for any given project.

 Remora keeps track of emails for each project (using BigQuery).
-If a project continues to be unused after the first email to the owner(s), remora sends a copy of the next email to the folder or organization owner, whoever is the immediate parent of the project.
+If a project continues to be unused after the first email to the owner(s), remora sends a copy of the next email to the Essential Contact of your chosen category (recommended), or if Essential Contacts are not configured, the folder or organization owner.

 You get to set a time-to-live `TTL` which is the number of days after which an unused project can be safely removed.
 Remora labels every project with its impending deletion date.

+By default remora has dry-run set to `true`, it will not remove projects out of the box.

-*Remora removes projects when it runs and determines that: three sets of emails were sent, the TTL has expired, and the project is still unused.*
+When you turn dry-run to `false`, *Remora removes projects when it runs and determines that: three sets of emails were sent, the TTL has expired, and the project is still unused.*

 Remora can use sendgrid to send emails.
 It can also create Jira tickets.
 It is easy to modify and use a different provider.